-In an interview cited in my book Lennon on Lennon: Conversations with John Lennon, he comments that Ringo “wasn’t known for writing his own material, and there was a bit of a worry [among the other Beatles when the group broke up]…how is his recording career gonna be?
+In an interview cited in my book Lennon on Lennon: Conversations with John Lennon, the late Beatle comments that Ringo “wasn’t known for writing his own material, and there was a bit of a worry [among the other Beatles when the group broke up]…how is his recording career gonna be?
 And in general, it’s probably better than mine, actually.
 So he’s doing all right.”
 Indeed.
-Starr may not be a songwriting genius or an exceptional vocalist, but he gets by just fine, thanks to high spirits, an amiable personality, a good musical ear and, oh yeah, world-class drumming.
+Starr may not be a songwriting genius or an exceptional vocalist, but he gets by just fine, thanks to high spirits, an amiable personality, a good musical ear, and, oh yeah, world-class drumming.

 The album leaves little doubt that Ringo loves what he does.
 For more evidence of that, consider that while he turned 77 this summer, he’s hitting the road for a U.S. tour this fall.
 Something tells me he’s not doing it because he needs the money.